ToshioCP/Gtk4-tutorial/src/sec7.src.md

 }
 ~~~

-The `message` member is used most often.
+The `message` member is the most commonly used.
-It points an error message.
+It points to an error message.
 A function `g_error_free` is used to free the memory of the structure.
 See [GError](https://docs.gtk.org/glib/struct.Error.html).